mit-submit/submit-users-guide/source/program.rst

 Please note: Not all of the following features are supported for all programming languages.

 Visual Studio Code (VSCode) is a free, versatile and user-friendly source-code editor which supports a variety of programming languages (Python, C/C++, Java, Julia, Fortran, ...) as well as markup languages and beyond (HTML/CSS, Markdown, reStructuredText, LaTex, JSON, ...).
 It contains `debugging <https://code.visualstudio.com/docs/editor/debugging>`_ and `source control <https://code.visualstudio.com/docs/sourcecontrol/overview>`_ (e.g. git/GitHub) features as well as an integrated file browser.
 VSCode can be easily run in a client-server mode for `remote development <https://code.visualstudio.com/docs/remote/ssh>`_ on subMIT.
-This means that, in most cases, you can run the VSCode application on your own laptop/desktop computer to edit, run, & debug code on the subMIT servers.
+This means that, in most cases, you can open VSCode on your own laptop/desktop computer to edit, run, & debug code on the subMIT servers.
 This way you work in the convenience & comfort of a GUI-based integrated development environement in your native OS on your laptop, meanwhile, behind the scenes, your code is actually being run on the subMIT machines using the software & environments on subMIT.

 In other words, for `most languages <https://code.visualstudio.com/docs/languages/overview>`_, you can `edit <https://code.visualstudio.com/docs/editor/codebasics>`_ (including code highlighting, easy `code navigation <https://code.visualstudio.com/docs/editor/editingevolved>`_, code completion, parameter info, quick info and other `IntelliSense <https://code.visualstudio.com/docs/editor/intellisense>`_ features) and `debug <https://code.visualstudio.com/docs/editor/debugging>`_ (breakpoints, variable inspection, stack navigation, etc.) code easily on subMIT, as well as use advanced time-saving features like `AI-assisted code development <https://code.visualstudio.com/docs/editor/artificial-intelligence>`_, `snippets <https://code.visualstudio.com/docs/editor/userdefinedsnippets>`_, and `tasks <https://code.visualstudio.com/docs/editor/tasks>`_.
 VSCode also supports many `accessibility features <https://code.visualstudio.com/docs/editor/accessibility>`_.